thenbrent/multisite-user-management/readme.txt

 == Description ==

 Running a Multisite WordPress?
-You no longer need to add new users to each of your sites manually.
+You no longer need to manually add new users to each of your sites.

 With this plugin, users are assigned a default role for each of your sites.
 You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.